Generalisations of multiple zeta values to rooted forests: Series representation of arborified zetas

 we further set:

 for any $n$ in $\{0,\cdots,N_F\}$.
 For any such $n$ we also write

 \end{defn} Notice that depth of segments of a rooted forest are well-defined because we have taken our forests to be finite.

-We are now able to prove the following \begin{thm} For any convergent forest $F$ the arborified zeta values admits the following series representation:
+We are now able to prove the following \begin{thm} For any convergent forest $F$ the corresponding arborified zeta values admits the following series representation:

-where for $s_v=(v_1,\cdots,v_n)$ we set $|s_v|=n$. \end{thm} \begin{proof} Let $F$ be an convergent forest.
-Since the map $F\mapsto\zeta(F)$ is an algebra morphism for the concatenation product of trees, it is enough to show that the theorem holds for $F$ a rooted tree.
+where for $s_v=(v_1,\cdots,v_n)$ we set $|s_v|=n$ and $v\in V_y(F)$ in the first sum means that this series has a summation variable for each $v\in V_y(F)$. \end{thm} \begin{proof} Let $F$ be a convergent forest.
+Since the map $F\mapsto\zeta_\shuffle^T(F)$ is an algebra morphism for the concatenation product of trees, it is enough to show that the theorem holds for $F$ a rooted tree.
 Thus we can assume without loss of generality that $F$ is a rooted tree.

 Let $N_F$ be the maximal depth of the segments of this tree.
 If $N_F=0$, the theorem reduces to the usual series representation of a Riemann zeta.

 If $N_F\geq1$, since we are working with convergent integrals we can use Fubini's theorem to regroup integrations of the segment.
 This mean that we can write the arborified zeta associated to $F$ as